gustonator/goodwe-prometheus-exporter/README.md

 ### Run/test

-3. to test, start the exporter:
+3. to test, start the exporter with minimal configuration:
 ```
 python exporter.py --port <desired port> --interval <interval (s)> --inverter <inverterIP>

 ie.
 python exporter.py --port 8787 --interval 30 --inverter 192.168.2.35
 ```
+(for more settings, see parameters below)
 </br>

 now you can call it via curl to see,if it exports some metrics: